Summary

 What muscles does the prone I raise work?

 The prone I raise primarily targets the lower and middle trapezius, with secondary work from the rear deltoids and rhomboids.
-Because gravity pulls straight down on the outstretched arms, the lower traps must work hard to lift them — something they rarely get to do in typical standing exercises.
+The serratus anterior also fires to help upwardly rotate the scapula as the arms lift.
+Because gravity pulls straight down on the outstretched arms, the lower traps must work hard to lift them, something they rarely get to do in typical standing exercises.

 Why do I raise lying down instead of standing?

 The prone position dramatically increases the difficulty for the lower trapezius.
-When you lie face down with arms overhead, gravity acts directly against the lift — the lower traps have to generate real force to raise the arms even a few inches.
-The standing version involves mostly the front delts and offers almost no lower trap challenge.
+When you lie face down with arms overhead, gravity acts directly against the lift, and the lower traps have to generate real force to raise the arms even a few inches.
+The standing version, by contrast, involves mostly the front delts and offers almost no lower trap challenge.

 Is the prone I raise good for posture?